-Each channel contains nearly 2000 programmable bits, accessible via an I²C interface.
+Each channel contains nearly 2000 programmable bits, accessible via an I$^2$C interface.
 The chip has been fabricated and is currently undergoing testing and performance characterization.

 A major component of this work is the co-design strategy that guided the ANN architecture~\cite{kharel2024automatedholisticcodesignneural}.
 Because area and power budgets in front-end ASICs are extremely constrained, neural networks cannot be over-designed; the ML architecture must be co-optimized with the hardware implementation.
 The team developed an automated, hardware-aware co-design framework that uses multi-objective Bayesian optimization to explore the joint space of ANN parameters (depth, width, bit precision) and synthesis strategies.
 Importantly, the optimization loop incorporated actual synthesis results rather than analytical proxies, enabling accurate evaluation of area, power, and timing.
 Over 22,000 networks were trained and synthesized to map the Pareto frontier across accuracy, area, and latency.
 From this exploration, key design insights emerged: for in-pixel or in-channel implementations, two-layer networks provide the best trade-off; quantization must be carefully allocated across layers; and hardware-aware training is vital for high-precision regression tasks.